 Gary Frank was the handsome young blonde actor who played Willie Lawrence, the only son in the Lawrence household (another son was deceased at the start of the show).

-After the show ended, Gary Frank has continued to be a familiar face to television audiences, by way of a multitude of television guest spots over the years.
+After the show ended, Gary Frank has continued to be a familiar face to television audiences.
+Gary has appeared in a multitude of television guest spots over the years.

 Today, he has mostly faded into obscurity.

-She was looked upon as a gifted child actor and expectations for her future success as an actor was high.
+She was looked upon as a gifted child actor and expectations for her future success were high.

-However, Quinn Cummings drifted away from the Hollywood scene and later in life decided to go into business as the inventor of a line of baby slings, and the owner of a highly enjoyable blog called, The QC Report.
+However, Quinn Cummings drifted away from the Hollywood scene.
+Later in life, she decided to go into business as the inventor of a line of baby slings.
+She is also the owner of a highly enjoyable blog called The QC Report.

 Meredith Baxter (Birney)